sw2719/steam-account-switcher/README.md

 * Do not run updater.py in python interpreter.
 It's designed to run only in frozen environment.
 * Use requirements.txt to install dependencies.
 * Source code is written in English.
 Translation to other languages is done with gettext.
+* Executable releases use modified version of sv-ttk.
+You might find some UI issues if you run the program in Python interpreter.